Cat Dictionary A-E

 'You bad cat!'
 I teased my cat.
 'Do you want to go live at The Bad Cat Home?'

-Bar Hill Gang, The (n.)
+Bar Hill Gang, The (noun)

-Dinah, Molly, and their friends
+Dinah, Molly and their friends

 The Bar Hill Gang has taken over the neighbourhood.